SAML-Toolkits/python3-saml/README.md

 #### The SP Endpoints ####

 Related to the SP there are 3 important endpoints: The metadata view, the ACS view and the SLS view.
-The toolkit provides examples of those views in the demos, but lets see an example.
+The toolkit provides examples of those views in the demos, but let's see an example.

 ***SP Metadata***